Niurouxing/TheWanderingHevno/code_collection.md

 from typing import List
 from fastapi import APIRouter

-from backend.core.contracts import Container, HookManager, Reportable from .auditor import Auditor from .base_router import router as base_router from .sandbox_router import router as sandbox_router
+from backend.core.contracts import Container, HookManager from .contracts import Reportable # 导入本插件的契约

+from .auditor import Auditor
+from .base_router import router as base_router
+from .sandbox_router import router as sandbox_router